When I first got to understand how my money would depreciate if I were to leave it in the bank, I was mortified.

 But I have never been surrounded by people who invest.

-And because of that, I’ve always imagined investing to be only done by dudes in suits who are always yelling at moving numbers on screens.
+And because of that, I’ve always imagined investing to be only done by men in suits who are always yelling at moving numbers on screens.

-(I later learnt that this wasn’t even investing, but trading instead.)
+I later learnt that this wasn’t even investing but trading.

 And when you start searching for ways to grow your money, you’ll have the WHOLE personal finance world nudging non-investing folks (like me) to get started.

-It just seemed like investing was one of the pedestals to conquer before you’re deemed as someone who is getting your finance sh*t together.
+It just seemed like investing was one of the milestones to conquer before you’re deemed as someone who is getting your finance sh*t together.

-That certainly added to the sense of urgency, because it felt like I was losing out as long as I don’t get started.
+That certainly added to the sense of urgency because it felt like I was losing out as long as I didn’t get started.

 Knowing that I HAD to get started, I began finding the most non-intimidating way to navigate this incredibly intimidating topic.